 The key thing for Richard and his family is that even with $2.4 million, given their frugal lifestyle, they do not need to grow their money at all.
 Even at 0% rate of return, their annual expenses, adjusted for inflation would constitute only 2.4% of their net wealth today.

-A conservative portfolio, or balanced portfolio, looks more appropriate given that both lean towards people who are not so willing to take risk.
-Moreover, their time horizon also shows a lack of ability to take risk.
+A conservative portfolio, or a balanced portfolio, looks more appropriate given that both lean towards people who are not so willing to take a risk.
+Moreover, their time horizon also shows a lack of ability to take the risk.

 A focus on returns may jeopardize Richard and his family’s life.
 A high return fund exposes Richard and family to higher volatility assets.
 In the short term, the returns may vary from +20% to -20%.

 Even if their portfolio becomes $1.2 million, their family’s retirement income may be more or less intact.
 However, $1.2 million may not last for a 50 years’ retirement duration with high certainty.

 The worst thing for Richard and his wife is to see their hard-earned assets be cut in half when they are not comfortable with such volatility.

 Returns are important.
 But we build our wealth so that we can live the kind of life we desired.
 If you focus too much on the returns, and not how everything fits together, perhaps you have failed to see the big picture.

 This is an original article written by Kyith Ng, Senior Solutions Specialist at Providend, Singapore’s Fee-only Wealth Advisory Firm.